allophone/player-wrapper/README.md

 player-wrapper
 ==============

-Perl wrapper around a few media players - just a placeholder to be filled soon!
+Perl wrapper around a few media players (just a placeholder for now...)